ScudLee/scudlee-xbmc-addons/metadata.tvshows.anidb.net.mod/readme.md

 ====================================
 This is a heavily modified version of the AniDB.net TV show scraper.

-For support please use the [XBMC forum thread](http://forum.xbmc.org/showthread.php?tid=142835).
+For support please use the [Kodi forum thread](https://forum.kodi.tv/showthread.php?tid=142835).

 (Extra) Special Episodes
 ------------------------